 VeroWhitePlus, Digital ABS RGD5160-DM, VeroBlue, VeroGray, VeroClear, FullCure RGD720, RGD450, PolyJet Flex & Over-Mold, PolyJet TangoPlusGet A Quote

-Direct Metal Laser Sintering (DMLS) is a variation on SLS that utilizes powdered metals as the raw material.
+L-PBFLaser Powder Bed Fusion is similar to SLS but uses metal powders as the raw material.
 This places it in the eclectic category of additive manufacturing methods which can produce metallic products with tensile strength comparable to CNC machining.
 This is the process to choose if your project requires metal parts which geometries or economics prohibit CNC Manufacturing.

 - Excellent mechanical properties